Beloumi/Crypto-Eck/README.md

 The latest Realease 1.52 of Bouncy Castle now contains a slightly modified version of this implementation of Bcrypt.
 It is only available here for comparison reasons.

+There are test classes with test vectors for all password hashing schemes.
+For Catena there is also a performance test class (tests Blake2b and SHA512).

 Digests:

 Blake2b  is a cryptographic hash function, designed by Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn, and Christian Winnerlein.